suhrig/arriba/documentation/execution.md

 Apart from the parameters concerning chimeric alignment, all parameters may be modified according to the user's preferences.

 Note: By default, STAR stores chimeric alignments in a separate file named `Chimeric.out.sam`.
 Alternatively, recent versions of STAR can store chimeric alignments within the file containing normal alignments (`--chimOutType WithinBAM`).
-This use case is not supported by Arriba.
-Chimeric alignments must be stored in a separate file.
+Arriba cannot process chimeric alignments stored within the normal alignments.
+If this is the case, the chimeric alignments need to be extracted to a separate file using the parameter `-c` of the utility `extract_reads` (see section [Command-line options](command-line-options.md#extract_reads)).

 extract_reads
 -------------